luizfbarbosa12/itfolks-task/README.md

 # Project Description

-This project is a code representation of the design provided in the following Figma file: [Figma Design](link-to-figma-file).
+This project is a code representation of the design provided in the following Figma file: [Figma Design]([link-to-figma-file](https://www.figma.com/file/lLiQIC8pJOOICR5RWDktOz/ITFOLKS-Devlopment?type=design&node-id=0-1)).

 ## Code Details